algorandfoundation/algokit-utils-ts/docs/README.md

 > ```
 >
 > This version will still work, but it exposes an older, function-based interface to the functionality that is in the process of being deprecated.
 The recommended way to use AlgoKit Utils is via the `AlgorandClient` class mentioned below, which is easier and more convenient to use.
 Some functionality won't yet be migrated to the new approach and this old approach will be needed, but the documentation pages will indicate when this is the case.

-Then you can use intellisense to auto-complete the various functionality that is available by typing `algokit.` in your favourite Integrated Development Environment (IDE), or you can refer to the [reference documentation](./code/modules/index.md).

 The main entrypoint to the bulk of the functionality is the `AlgorandClient` class, most of the time you can get started by typing `algokit.AlgorandClient.` and choosing one of the static initialisation methods to create an [Algorand client](./capabilities/algorand-client.md), e.g.: